remeniuk/rubbercube/README.md

 rubbercube
 ==========

-Library for OLAP over ElasticSearch.
+Library for OLAP atop ElasticSearch.
 Provides efficient aggreagation and analysis over huge fact tables at a real-time.
+Generic high-level abstractions allow to replace ElasticSearch with some other database, or use both side-by-side, being encapsulated with user-friendly API.

+The library is used in production for a quite long time, now, and rather stable.

+SBT depdendency:

     resolvers += "rubbercube" at "https://bokland.github.io/rubbercube"